ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 Remember - Because we create an isolated spoke from the hub module call, the hub module block MUST be deployed ahead of time, otherwise it will fail.

+The below code snippet is using default values - See example 3 for a more complex example

 ```hcl
 //Creating 3 providers, 2 custom for the spokes, and the hub will use default context